ycfreeman/wow-recruit-widget/readme.txt

 * added item width to widget, you can use !important in your stylesheet to override it

-** if "Monk" is not appearing on the list, go to Settings -> WOW Recruit Widget, check if "Monk" is there and do a "Save Changes"
+** if "Monk" is not appearing on the list, go to Settings -> WOW Recruit Widget, fill in the box next to "Monk" and "Save Changes"

 ** *This will be the last major update of version 1.x, next update will be version 2 and will feature major recode, please check
 [my website](http://www.ycfreeman.com) for updates.*